 This is a mistake.
 One option, which I’ll talk about here, is to become a software engineer.
 There are concrete steps that you can take right now and in the near future to prepare for a career in software engineering.

 Even if you’re unsure whether you want to become a software engineer, it’s worth taking at least some of these steps.
 You will be happier and less stressed out when applying for academic jobs if you have a good exit plan ready.

 Why software engineering?
-Because there's huge demand for software engineers, you don't need a relevant degree to get a job, you can teach yourself the necessary skills, it's intellectually interesting, and philosophers make good software engineers.
+Because there’s huge demand for software engineers, you don’t need a relevant degree to get a job, you can teach yourself the necessary skills, it’s intellectually interesting, the pay is good, and philosophers make good software engineers.

 How to prepare

 Once you know the basics, practice by writing simple algorithms.
 Project Euler has coding challenges that you can practice with.
 LeetCode, HackerRank, and Codewars are other poplar coding challenge websites.

 At some point you should start building actual applications.
 The Odin Project is a useful guide if you’re interested in web development.